Emergency Plumbing Repair in Oviedo | Brightwater Plumbing

 What should I do the moment I find a burst pipe or major leak?

-Turn off your main water shutoff valve immediately — it is usually near the front of your home close to the meter.
-Turn it clockwise until it stops.
-Then turn off your water heater so it does not run dry.
-Open a low faucet to release pressure still in the lines.
-Move rugs and furniture away from the wet area.
-Take photos for your insurance.
-Do not try to patch the pipe yourself.
-Just stop the water and call us.
+The second you spot a burst pipe or major leak, go straight to your main water shutoff valve — typically located near the front of your home close to the meter — and turn it clockwise until it stops completely.
+Next, turn off your water heater so it doesn't run dry and get damaged.
+Open a low faucet to release any remaining pressure in the lines.
+Move rugs, furniture, and valuables away from the wet area, and take photos for your insurance claim before cleanup begins.
+Then call us right away.
+Do not attempt a DIY patch — improper repairs can make the damage significantly worse.

 How do I know if my sewer backup is a real emergency or just a slow drain?